technicalpickles/ragamuffin/README.markdown

 Since we're on rack, you'll want a config.ru to run our racklet container.

     require 'racklet'
-    run Racklet::Container.configure(File.read('web.xml'))
+    run Racklet::Application.new

-Now we're in business to something like shotgun to run our server:
+This handles loading up the web.xml and updating $LOAD_PATH to include the WEB-INF/lib directory.
+So now we're in business to something like shotgun to run our server:

     $ shotgun
     == Shotgun starting Rack::Handler::Mongrel on localhost:9393